johannesholmberg/holmberg.io/src/posts/notebook/2015-10-01-a-month-of-german.md

 ---
 layout: post
+date: "2015-10-01"
 title: "A Month of German"
-date: "2015-10-01"
-has_intro: true
-redirect_from:
-  - /writing/a-month-of-german/
-  - /notebook/a-month-of-german/
 ---

 I would like to try something new.
 I have a problem that there are lots of things I want to learn but I find myself to be a little bit all over the place at once.
 I try a bit of this and a bit of that but nothing ever amounts to anything.
 I even find myself at times doing nothing because I have simply too many options.
 Not good.